Vienna swimming pool rape

 On 2 December 2015, at the Theresienbad swimming pool in the Austrian capital Vienna, a 10-year-old boy was raped.
-The perpetrator, an Iraqi refugee who had arrived in the country two months earlier, claimed that he was motivated by not having sex for four months.
+The perpetrator, a 20-year-old Iraqi refugee who had arrived in the country two months earlier, claimed that he was motivated by not having sex for four months.

 The crime became public knowledge in February 2016, and in June the man was sentenced to a minimum six years in jail.
 In October, the Supreme Court of Austria overturned his rape conviction and ordered a retrial.
 At the retrial his sentence was increased to 7 years.
 In May 2017, the man's sentence was reduced to four years.

 The crime was one of several at the time which led to anti-refugee sentiment in Austria, and the overturning of the original conviction was condemned by Russian president Vladimir Putin.

-Background and incident
+Background

+The perpetrator, identified as Amir A., was born in Iraq, where he worked as a taxi driver.
+He had emigrated via Baghdad in search of work in Europe, intending to travel to Sweden, but after being stopped from further travel through Hamburg, Germany, he made his way to Austria in September 2015.
+A. was married and intended to bring his wife and daughter over at a later date.
-The perpetrator was born in Iraq and had arrived in Vienna in September 2015, finding work as a taxi driver.

-The victim is the son of a Serbian refugee.
+The victim, identified by the alias "Goran", was born in Vienna as the son of Serbian refugees.

-The man raped the boy in a toilet room cubicle, causing physical injury, and then went diving.
-The child, known as Goran, told a lifeguard and the man was arrested.
+Rape

+Amir A. grabbed the boy in a rest room and pulled the victim into a toilet cubicle.
+The boy was raped and the perpetrator ejaculated on the victim's torso.
+The victim was restrained by the perpetrator, causing bruising to the hips, and ignored the boy's crying, verbal pleads to stop and attempts to reach for the door handle.
+The man then left and continued diving at the pool.
+The child told a lifeguard and the man was arrested.
+The perpetrator initially claimed that a 15-year-old boy had "brought" him the victim and been the one to suggest the rape, but this was proven to be a lie, leading to an additional charge of slander.